 Transition sessions: Deliver transition sessions during the summer term to prepare the child or young person.
 Extra transition sessions and activities may be needed for children who find change more difficult.

-Share information with school receiving child or young person
+Share detailed information with school receiving child or young person:

 This could involve:

 - If there have been discussions and/or concerns about the level of support a child or young person is currently needing and is likely to continue to need, this information must be shared with the receiving secondary school.

 - Transitional joint working between primary and secondary special educational needs staff

 - Put a plan in place to address barriers before the transition starts e.g. equipment, resources, staff training, support